Phase space analysis of $f(R)$ cosmologies: revisiting attractor-to-GR: Scalar Sector for Inverse-Power Corrections in f(R)

-In the case of negative power corrections in the $f(R)$ model, the essential constraint on the initial conditions of the scalar field $\sigma$ becomes: $R_J(0)\xrightarrow{}\infty \implies\sigma(0)\xrightarrow{}0^-$.
-The system of equations (\ref{12}) and (\ref{13}) were again solved numerically using python.
+Again, by solving the system of equations (\ref{12}) and (\ref{13}) for the $m=1$ and $m=2$ models corresponding to the respective potentials shown in Figures \ref{fig:panel5}(\subref{fig:c}) and \ref{fig:panel5}(\subref{fig:d}), we obtain phase portraits from which the attractor and the convergence basin are identified.
+The allowed (those which correspond to the beginning of the universe in the Jordan Frame) initial conditions for the system in this case becomes: $R_J(0)\xrightarrow{}\infty \implies\sigma(0)\xrightarrow{}0^-$.

+In case of odd $m$ again the relation $\sigma$ to $R$ is not one-to-one (see equation [\ref{14}]) but notice here $\sigma \rightarrow 0 \implies R \rightarrow\infty$ which is a physical curvature singularity, so no trajectory bounces back as in the odd $n$ case in the previous section.

-The case of $m = 1$ is representative of all other corrections of higher negative odd powers, as we have mentioned earlier.
+The case of $m = 1$ (Figure \ref{fig:panel6}(\subref{fig:a})) is representative of all other corrections of higher negative odd powers, as we have mentioned earlier.
 All of these potentials have a maximum $V(\sigma_M)$ at some $\sigma=\sigma_M<0$.
-Therefore, in all of these cases, not all choices of initial conditions satisfying the essential constraint lead to expanding solutions.
-For initial conditions which cannot overshoot the field across $\sigma_M$, the solution represents a re-collapse, in the Jordan frame, to a future singularity. \\ Avoiding such initial conditions, for both solutions shown in \nameref{fig:4a}, the value $\dot{\sigma}(0)=-0.1 M_p^2$ is fixed.
-These solutions overshoot the peak and then asymptotically saturate to some negative value $\sigma_0$ due to the friction-like term in the equations of motion.
-The asymptotic saturation of $\sigma(t)$ can be understood by noticing that the absolute value of $\dot{\sigma}(t)$ in \nameref{fig:4a*}, for large $t$, is bounded by the function $\frac{10}{t}$.
-The Hubble parameter, on the other hand, after a very short phase of constancy, falls off and then saturates to a very low positive value at late times.
-These solutions indicate that at late times the Action effectively becomes Einstein-Hilbert with a cosmological constant term.
-This case was studied before where the $m=1$ correction was used to show cosmic acceleration at late times from the purely gravitational sector \cite{Carroll:2003wy}.
+Therefore, in all of these cases, not all allowed initial conditions lead to expanding solutions.
+For initial conditions which cannot overshoot the field across $\sigma_M$, the solution represents a re-collapse, in the Jordan frame, to a future singularity (marked by the blue run-away region in the phase portrait).
+Similarly, for the $m=2$ (Figure \ref{fig:panel6}(\subref{fig:b})) case as well, due to the presence of a maximum of the potential, we get a boundary to the convergence basin and a run-away region.
+Nevertheless, it can be clearly seen that for both these models, the attractor is a curve (blue) rather than a point in the plane, which merges with the $\dot{\sigma}=0$-line at late times (shown in the insets) because of the Hubble friction term in the differential equation, leading to the saturation of the scalar degree of freedom at some non-zero value, thereby giving rise to an effective cosmological constant in the Action at late times.\\ Therefore, it is established that the mechanism of convergence to GR is not typical just for $f(R)$ models with positive power corrections but is inevitable even for models with inverse powers of $R$.